HuaweiCloudDemo9ja/Dedicated_WAF_ELB_Setup/README.md

 > **POC2**: Adding WAF instance to ELB Backen Server Group
 ![](img/ADD_WAF_ELB.png)

+## Step 3: Bind an EIP to Load Balancer
+After you have configured a load balancer for your dedicated WAF instance, unbind the EIP from the origin server and then bind this EIP to the load balancer created for your WAF instance.The request traffic then goes to the dedicated WAF instance for attack detection first and then go to the origin server, ensuring the security, stability, and availability of the origin server.
+Click this [Link Text](https://support.huaweicloud.com/intl/en-us/usermanual-waf/waf_01_0250.html#section5) to learn how to go about that.
 ## Step 3: Obtain the subnet IP addresses of all dedicated WAF instances

 1. Click **☰** in the upper left corner of the page and choose